-Hearing from real customers
+More feedback from customers

 Because new users in the usability test preferred one option, and my colleagues in the office preferred the other, I wanted to collect more data.
 I sent a survey to Ink customers and found that 44% of users either did not want to add a return address or did not care.
-With this in mind, we decided as a team to add the return address feature on the Order Summary screen—it would be a simple change for existing customers that wouldn’t negatively impact earlier parts of the funnel; it would feel more optional for all customers; and it would be easier to implement for the engineers.
+With this in mind, I decided to add the return address feature on the Order Summary screen—it would be a simple change for existing customers that wouldn’t negatively impact earlier parts of the funnel; it would feel more optional for all customers; and it would be easier to implement for the engineers.

 Final solution for adding a return address

 The final solution for adding a return address only changed the existing experience after a customer got to the shopping cart.